Social media starter pack

 When it comes to continuous learning, online courses and certificates are my biggest recommendation — taking these courses can enhance your knowledge and skills beneficial for your working career.

-Back when I began my SM exploring, I have also tried Dot Native and The ADBL free bootcamps for learning how to begin with building your social media and digital campaigns, so I gladly recommend that you give it a try.
+Back when I began my SM exploring, I have also tried Dot Native free boot camp for learning how to begin with building your social media and digital campaigns, so I gladly recommend that you give it a try.
 And, after you take the course, they provide you the certificate badge to add on your LinkedIn profile as proof of your knowledge.

 Not so SM, but very useful to get a wider picture of digital for me was Google AdWords Certification.
 It helps you in learning how your small business can easily grow online with low budget investment, have more online visits, make more conversions and, most of all, with the right target audience rapidly become a leading star in online advertising.

-Like Google Certification, Digital garage powered by Google also offers free courses which unites SM and online advertising, and can help you with growing your business or career.
+Like Google Certification, Digital garage powered by Google also offers free courses that unite SM and online advertising and can help you with growing your business or career.
 You can learn about Google Display and Search advertising, mobile ads, video promotion, and test yourself after every course.
 Passing these courses earn you a certification from Google and IAB Europe and you can add them to your CV and LinkedIn profile, too.

 Webinars – face to face